rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

     users = User.paginate(:page => 1, :per_page => 20)

 ### Retrieving only the first object matching conditions
-You can get only the first object matching given conditions using `first` instead of `all` when calling `find`.
+Retrieve only the first object matching given conditions using `first` instead of `all` when calling `find`:

     :::ruby
     user = User.find(